HubBox Module for Magento 2

 Shipping Rate Filtering

-Show/hide Magento shipping methods based on whether Home Delivery or Pickup is selected.
-See Shipping Rate Filtering documentation.
+To show or hide Magento shipping methods based on whether Home Delivery or Pickup is selected, see the /docs/shipping-rate-filtering.

-You might need plugins for multiple carrier models depending on which rates you need to filter (e.g., Magento\OfflineShipping\Model\Carrier\Flatrate, Magento\Shipping\Model\Carrier\AbstractCarrierOnline, specific third-party module carriers).
+Create an after plugin on the collectRates method of the relevant shipping carrier model(s).
+You may need plugins for multiple carrier models depending on which rates you need to filter (e.g., Magento\OfflineShipping\Model\Carrier\Flatrate, Magento\Shipping\Model\Carrier\AbstractCarrierOnline, or specific third-party carrier modules).

-2. Iterate through the rates in the $result object ($result->getAllRates()).
+2. Iterate through the rates in the $result object using $result->getAllRates().

-3. If HubBox is selected, remove rates intended only for home delivery (e.g., based on method code or a custom attribute you add to Shipping Methods via XML extension).
+3. If HubBox pickup is selected, remove rates intended only for home delivery.

 4. If Home Delivery is selected, remove rates intended only for HubBox pickup.